shreyadilip/Bird-Or-Not/README.md

-# Deeplearning Model
+# Deep learning model
-A pre-trained model built with fastai that detects bird in the given image.
+A model built with fastai that detects bird in the image.